Love and Spices: Seared Salmon with a Grapefruit Reduction

 Marinate the fish in the reduced sauce for about 30 minutes.

-Meanwhile, in a frying pan, heat 1 tablespoon oil, remove the fish from marinade.
+Meanwhile, in a frying pan, heat 1 tablespoon of oil, and remove the fish from the marinade.

 Sear for about 2 to 3 minutes on each side until golden.